A Public Health Emergency has been declared in the ACT for the response to the COVID-19 pandemic. See the COVID-19 website for more information.

-Businesses in the ACT which provide services such as storing, recycling or recovering waste are considered a Waste Facility and require a Licence to lawfully operate.
+Businesses in the ACT that provide services such as storing, recycling or recovering waste are considered a waste facility and require a licence to lawfully operate.

-Businesses which provide services relating to transporting waste from commercial or residential properties similarly require a Registration.
+Businesses that provide services relating to transporting waste from commercial or residential properties similarly require a registration.

-Businesses who provide other services in addition to waste handling are still required to be Licenced or Registered in the ACT.
+Businesses that provide other services in addition to waste handling are still required to be licenced or registered in the ACT.
 If you are unsure if you are a waste management business, please contact the Waste Regulation Team for advice.

 How much does it cost?